telerik/reporting-docs/knowledge-base/display-reports-in-maui-blazor-pdf-viewer.md

 ## Platform Specific Settings

-For Android platforms you should consider the following:
+For Android platforms, you should consider the following:

 * The Local Service (`http://localhost:5186` in Windows) runs in `http://10.0.2.2:5186` on Android.
 See [Connect to local web services from Android emulators and iOS simulators](https://learn.microsoft.com/en-us/dotnet/maui/data-cloud/local-web-services) for details.
 * For Android you need to set `UsesCleartextTraffic` to `true` in the file `Platforms/Android/MainApplication.cs` as explained in the StackOverflow thread [How to fix 'Cleartext HTTP traffic to x not permitted' in xamarin android](https://stackoverflow.com/questions/67071052/how-to-fix-cleartext-http-traffic-to-x-not-permitted-in-xamarin-android).
-	* The blazor web view for Android requires newer Android OS.
+* The blazor web view for Android requires a newer Android OS.
 It works with emulator `Pixel 5 - API 33 -> Android 13 - API 33` and doesn't work with `Pixex 5 - API 31`.

 ## Download Samples